Quickstart: Create SQL Server on a Windows virtual machine with Azure PowerShell

 It takes several minutes to create the VM.

 To get portal integration and SQL VM features, you must register with the SQL IaaS Agent extension.

-To get full functionality, you will need to register with the extension in full mode.
-However, doing so restarts the SQL Server service, so the recommended approach is to register in lightweight mode and then upgrade to full during a maintenance window.
+To get full functionality, you need to register with the extension in full mode.
+Otherwise, register in lightweight mode.

 Remote desktop into the VM

 Use the following command to retrieve the public IP address for the new VM.